 About lean and agile I can recommend my curated twitter list of lean authors.

 I've been in the world of computers since I got a Commodore 64 and two books about BASIC.
-After that I haven't stopped realizing how amazing computers can be.
+Since then I haven't stopped realizing how amazing computers can be.
 Solving problems with them became my hobby.